 Open Hosting has no free trial, but its pricing structure works marvelously.
 To start with, subscription periods are as low as weekly – no tying you down with long-term contracts.
 You can easily pull out if you realize that it isn’t performing well.
 Plus, it has a seven-day money-back guarantee.
 And, the higher you go in subscription duration, the lower the price.

-If you are unsatisfied after the seven-day full-refund period and you paid for a year, you’ll still get your money back, but only on the remaining duration that’s left.
-Overall, the prices are reasonable for the features on offer.
+If you are not satisfied within the seven-day full-refund period and you have paid for a year, you will still receive a refund.
+However, the refund will only be applicable to the remaining duration of your subscription.
+In general, the prices are reasonable considering the features that are offered.

 Its setup time is three minutes.
 If yours isn’t provisioned within this time or you experience any other issue, you can contact customer support through email, online ticketing, or live chat.
 Unfortunately, I sent an email and didn’t get a response, despite waiting for more than two weeks.